 2. Apply online

 After making your decision, fill the application form online and submit it with the required attachments.
+You don’t need to send us anything by regular mail.
 You can find the application forms on the program-specific pages as well as below:

 - Bali, Indonesia: Udayana University